Henry Stephens (agriculturalist): Life

 He made a tour of continental Europe between 1818 and 1819, focusing on agricultural sites and techniques.
 Between 1820 and 1830, he farmed his own land at Balmadies in Angus, using progressive and experimental methods.
 In 1830 he took over Redbraes farm between Edinburgh and Leith.
 In 1837, he gave up farming, and spent the rest of his life writing works promoting advanced farming practices, documenting traditional methods, and familiarizing the reading public with the basic principles of agricultural science.

 Stephens commercially published his first written works in 1841.
 His The Book of the Farm, which first appeared in 1841 as two volumes, ran into many editions and became the standard reference work for the agriculture of Victorian era Britain, and remained the standard farming manual into the Edwardian era.
+The work was translated into Japanese between 1875 and 1884, in an edition made up of 64 volumes and prepared by the Bureau for the Promotion of Trade and Industry within the Ministry of the Interior.

 In 1843 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Prof Patrick Neill.

 Stephens died at home, Redbraes Cottage off Broughton Road in Edinburgh, and was buried nearby at the western (sealed) entrance to Rosebank Cemetery.
 He was unmarried and had no children.